 A recent Supreme Court of the United States case addressed the issue of whether a search warrant is needed in order to search the contents of a person’s cell phone1.
 In this digital age of a cell phone acting as a lifeline to users (calendar, alarm clock, video/song player, financial planner, etc.), a device no bigger than a deck of playing cards can contain personal and intimate information about not only the owner, but others as well.
 In the recent ruling, the Court held that in order to search extensively the ...

 There is no escaping the endless news stories involving the controversial issue of gay marriage lately, and Wednesday June 26, 2013, was no different.
 In fact, if you have twitter, facebook, or internet access for that matter, there was no escaping the conversations about the United States Supreme Court decision holding that DOMA is unconstitutional.
-DOMA stands for the “Defense of Marriage Act” which was enacted by Congress in 1996.1 DOMA essentially codified the federal rule that if a state legalized marriage ...
+DOMA stands for the “Defense of Marriage Act” which was enacted by Congress in 1996.1 DOMA essentially codified the federal rule that if a state legalized marriage between same ...

 February 3, 2012 / Child Custody

 Few topics pull at the heart strings of adult children, grandparents, friends, relatives and other third parties more than providing for and protecting a child they have bonded with.
 Courts, lawyers, psychologistsi and guardiansii (daily) struggle with how to best resolve disputes between them over physical custody in paternityiii and divorceiv cases, follow constitutional imperatives and meet the best interests standard.
-The ...
+The law ...